TechnicalDC/cmp-abl/README.md

 ## todo

-- add kinds for the keywords
+- add some details for the keywords